stevef1uk/artificial_mind/docs/NATURAL_LANGUAGE_INTERFACE.md

-# Natural Language Interface for AGI System
+# Natural Language Interface for Artificial Mind System

 ## 🎯 Overview

-The AGI system now supports natural language input through the Monitor UI, making it accessible to users without technical knowledge of APIs or structured commands.
+The Artificial Mind system now supports natural language input through the Monitor UI, making it accessible to users without technical knowledge of APIs or structured commands.

 ## 🚀 Features